NAPA -- The Raiders signed former Stanford quarterback Trent Edwards on Saturday, four years after they considered drafting him.

 Although he can't practice until Thursday, Edwards was a spectator at the Raiders' first padded practice of training camp and immediately will immerse himself in the offense of the team he remembers visiting in 2007.

 "On the way up here, I had to stop by the facility in Alameda and sign my contract, and the last time I was at that facility was after the combine, right before the draft," Edwards said.
-"I remember visiting with (former offensive coordinator) Greg Knapp, and I felt
+"I remember visiting with (former offensive coordinator) Greg Knapp, and I felt like I had a good chance of coming here.

 "Obviously I didn't, but now I'm back and excited to be here."